brainandforce/Electrum.jl/docs/src/filetypes.md

 `@info` messages for every k-point that is read in.
 This can be disabled by setting the keyword argument `quiet = true`.

+!!! warning
-!!! info abinit 7.10.5 (header version 57) does not output the matrix associated with the k-point mesh used in the calculation (the kptrlatt field).
+    abinit 7.10.5 (header version 57) does not output the matrix associated with the k-point mesh used in the calculation (the kptrlatt field).
+The matrix contained in the associated `KPointMesh{3}` object will be zero.

 # VASP